- Advance Directives

 Organ Donation: We may disclose your health information to organizations that handle organ procurement and/or eye or tissue transplantation.

-Research: We may disclose your health information to researchers when their research has been approved by our institutional review board that has reviewed the research proposal and established protocols to ensure your privacy.
-If you participate in a research study that requires you to obtain hospital and/or other health care services, we may disclose your information that we create to the researcher who ordered the hospital or health care services.
+Research: We may disclose your health information to researchers at UI Health when their research has been approved by our institutional review board that has reviewed the research proposal and established protocols to ensure your privacy.
+If you participate in a research study that requires you to obtain hospital and/or other health care services, we may disclose your information that we create to the researcher who ordered the hospital or healthcare services.
 We may also use and disclose with a researcher your information if certain parts of your information that would identify you, such as your name, are removed before we share it with the researcher.
+You may be contacted by healthcare providers or researchers at UI Health to discuss voluntary participation in clinical research projects.
+You may refuse to participate without affecting your access to future care in any way at UI Health.
+If you have enrolled in a clinical trial or research study at UI Health, EpicCare Link may be used to disclose your health information (including sensitive health information) with people involved in the research.
+This includes the clinical trial, research sponsor and other research staff who are part of the clinical trial or research study.

 Worker's Compensation: We may disclose your health information as authorized to comply with worker's compensation laws and other similar legally established programs.

-Any other uses and disclosures of your health information not described in this Notice will be made only with your authorization.
-Examples of uses and disclosures which require your written authorization include: (i) most uses and disclosures of psychotherapy notices (private notes of a mental health professional kept separately from the record; (ii) subject to limited exceptions (described above), uses and disclosures of your health information for marketing purposes; and (iii) disclosures that constitute the sale of your health information.
+Other Uses and Disclosures: Any other uses and disclosures of your health information not described in this Notice will be made only with your authorization.
+Examples of uses and disclosures which require your written authorization include: (i) most uses and disclosures of psychotherapy notes (private notes of a mental health professional kept separately from the record); (ii) subject to limited exceptions (described above), uses and disclosures of your health information for marketing purposes; and (iii) disclosures that constitute the sale of your health information.
 You may revoke your authorization at any time, in writing, but only as to future uses or disclosures, and only where we have not already acted in reliance on your authorization.

 Right to Obtain a Copy of this Notice of Privacy Practices: You have the right to obtain a paper copy of the Notice currently in effect upon request.
 A copy of the current Notice is available at the registration areas of our facilities.
 It is also available on our website: hospital.uillinois.edu.
 You have the right to obtain a paper copy of this Notice upon request, even if you have agreed to accept this notice electronically.

 Right to Request a Restriction on Certain Uses and Disclosures: You have the right to request restrictions on uses and disclosures of your medical information for the purposes of treatment, payment or healthcare operations.
 We ask that such requests be made in writing.
+In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, only to you and your spouse.
 Although we will consider your request, we are not required to abide by your request except in the following situation: If you have paid an item or service out-of- pocket in full, at your request, we will not disclose information relating solely to that item or service to your health plan for purposes of payment or health care operations, unless we are required by law to make the disclosure.
 It is your responsibility to notify any other providers about such a request.
 Please contact our Privacy Office if you have any questions about requesting restrictions on the uses and disclosures of your medical information.

 Right to Inspect and Request a Copy of your Health Record: You have the right to inspect and obtain a copy of your health record, except in limited circumstances defined by federal and state laws and regulations.
 You may request that we send copies of your health record to another person designated by you.
 A reasonable fee may be charged to copy and/or send your record, as permitted by law.
 If your record is maintained electronically, we will provide you with a copy of the record in a readable electronic form and format.
-If you are denied access to your health record for certain reasons the denial may be reviewable.
-Please contact our Privacy Officer at the telephone number or address below for more information or to request access to or copies of your records.
+You may also access information via the patient portal if made available by UI Health.
+If you are denied access to your health record for certain reasons, the denial may be reviewable.
+Please contact our Privacy Office at the telephone number or address below for more information or to request access to or copies of your records.

 Right to Request an Amendment to your Health Record: You may make a written request to amend your protected health information, as long as the information is kept by or for us.
 You must give us a reason for the amendment.
 In certain cases, we may deny your request for an amendment.
+For example, we may deny your request if you ask us to amend information that was not created by UI Health, is not part of the health information kept by or for UI Health, is not part of the information that you would be permitted to inspect or copy, or UI Health believes to be accurate and complete.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us and we may prepare a rebuttal to your statement.
 We will provide you with a copy of any such rebuttal.
-Please contact our Privacy Officer if you have any questions about amending your health record.
+Please contact our Privacy Office if you have any questions about amending your health record.

-Right to Obtain an Accounting of Disclosures of Your Health Information: You have the right to request an accounting of some of the disclosures of your health information made by us.
+Right to Obtain an Accounting of Disclosures of Your Health Information: You have the right to request an accounting of the disclosures of your health information made by us, except for the following disclosures: to carry out treatment, payment or healthcare operations, made to you or to persons involved in your care, for national security or intelligence purposes, or to correctional facilities or law enforcement officials.
+You must include the time period of the accounting, which may not be longer than six years.
 The first accounting will be provided to you for free, but you may be charged for any additional accountings requested during the same calendar year.
-Please contact our Privacy Officer to obtain an Accounting and Disclosure Report.
+Please contact our Privacy Office to obtain an Accounting and Disclosure Report.

-Right to Receive Notice of a Breach: You have the right to be notified in writing following a breach of your health information that was not secured in accordance with security standards as required by law.
+Right to Receive Notice of a Breach: You have the right to be notified in writing if UI Health or one of our Business Associated discovers a breach of your health information that was not secured in accordance with security standards as required by law.

-Contact for Requests or Questions About this Notice: To exercise any of the rights described above, or if you have any questions about this Notice, please contact our Privacy Officer at 312.355.5650 or by mail at the University of Illinois Hospital, Health Information Management Department (MC 772), 833 South Wood Street, B52, Chicago, Illinois, 60612-7209, Attention: Privacy Officer.
+Contact for Requests or Questions About this Notice: To exercise any of the rights described above, or if you have any questions about this Notice, please contact our Privacy Office at 312.355.5650 or by mail at the University of Illinois Hospital, Health Information Management Department (MC 772), 833 South Wood Street, B52, Chicago, Illinois, 60612-7209, Attention: Privacy Office or by e-mail at email@example.com.

-Complaints: If you believe that your privacy rights have been violated by us, you may file a complaint with us by contacting our Privacy Officer at 312.355.5650 or by mail to the University of Illinois Hospital, Health Information Management Department (MC 772), 833 South Wood Street, B52, Chicago, Illinois, 60612-7209, Attention: Privacy Officer.
-To file a complaint with the Compliance Hotline call 1.866.665.4296.
+Complaints: If you believe that your privacy rights have been violated by us, you may file a complaint with us by contacting our Privacy Office at 312.355.5650 or by writing to the University of Illinois Hospital, Health Information Management Department/Privacy Office (MC 772), 833 South Wood Street, B-52, Chicago, Illinois, 60612-7209, Attention: Privacy Office.
+To file a complaint with the Compliance Hotline, call 1.866.665.4296.

 You also have the right to file a written complaint with the Secretary of the Department of Health and Human Services, Office of Civil Rights, U.S. Department of Health and Human Services, 200 Independence Avenue.
 S.W., Room 509F, HHH Building, Washington, D.C.
 20201.
 There will be no retaliation for filing a complaint.

-Changes to this Notice: We reserve the right to change this Notice.
+Changes to this Notice: We reserve the right to change this Notice at anytime.
 We reserve the right to make the revised or changed Notice effective for information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in our facilities and it will also be posted on our web site at hospital.uillinois.edu.